 I started this project with a list of questions about the jug and the answers I found formed most of the posts in this series.
-Here’s a few (outside of where to put scores after 2012) that remain:
+Here’s a few questions that remain unsolved:

 1. What happened to the cap and ribbons that used to be atop the jug?